 Dr. Weizmann, who was familiar with this discussion, explained that the British leaders were motivated by their religious beliefs.
 While this may have been the case, he clearly described the substantial geopolitical benefits which Great Britain gained as a result of its support for the Jewish national cause.
 From his statement, we may gather that Weizmann believed that by “doing the right thing,” the needs of idealism and interest of state could both be served.
 Thus, he explained how an idealistic decision resulted in a major geopolitical advantage for Britain:

 ….How was it that the decision was actually made, and why was the pledge [the Balfour Declaration] actually given?
 One factor, perhaps the decisive one, was the genuine appeal which the idea itself made to many of the leaders of Britain.
 One of the differences between that time and ours is in the approach to State problems.
 The so-called realism of modern politics is not realism at all, but pure opportunism, lack of moral stamina, lack of vision, and the principle of living from hand to mouth.
 Those British statesman of the old school, I have said, were genuinely religious.
 They understood as a reality the concept of the Return.
 It appealed to their tradition and their faith.8

 Writing this statement in 1947, Weizmann took the opportunity to compare the spirit of the earlier generation of the British political class with the moral weakness which followed a few decades later.
-This assessment reflects Weizmann’s empirical outlook which may also have resulted from his background as a scientist.
+This assessment reflects Weizmann’s empirical outlook which may also have resulted from his background as a scientist and personal disposition.